jimweller/kata-claimcheck/README.md

    1. Send event to SNS
    2. Retrieve message but do not delete
    3. Retrieve again to force redrive to dead letter queue
-   4. Retrive event from dead letter queue
+   4. Retrieve event from dead letter queue
    5. Verify sent and recieved messages match

 ## Future Considerations